 If a child has been wailing for more than a few minutes after their parents have left, you might be starting to get frustrated when it seems like nothing will calm them down.

 Establish more of a bond by sitting on the floor with kids while you talk to them.
-That way you'll be on their level and they can see you more as a friend, as opposed to just someone who is in charge.
+That way, you'll be on their level, and they can see you more as a friend as opposed to just someone who is in charge.

 Giving kids an outline of the day can help them too.
-Let them know what kind of fun stuff you have in store like doing crafts, eating snacks, reading books, or going to the playground.
+Let them know what kind of fun stuff you have in store, like doing crafts, eating snacks, reading books, or going to the playground.

 If parents are on board, it can really help to start getting acquainted with their child before you'll be left alone to babysit them.

-Symptoms are more severe than the usual crying and tantrums associated with regular separation anxiety.
+Symptoms are more severe than the usual crying and tantrums associated with typical separation anxiety.
 They can include things like nausea and vomiting, shortness of breath, and full-blown panic attacks.
 Kids with separation anxiety disorder may also have a fear of sleeping alone and experience frequent nightmares, although this isn't exclusive to just kids with separation anxiety.